 The collection of objects and documents in the Park's cultural collection and is sub-divided into archeology and history.

 To learn more about the park's Archeology and history collections continue reading below.

-To explore the Klondike Gold Rush NHP's Museum Collection and other collections with the National Park Service click here.
+Explore Klondike Gold Rush NHP's Museum Collection and more with the National Park Service's online museum.

 NPS photo/ Cindy Von Halle